-However, the easier way is to use molds.
-I like drawing in eyes, a mouth, and spots with the darker batter, then filling the rest of the shape in with the lighter batter.
+The easier way is to use molds.
+I like drawing in eyes, a mouth, and spots with the darker batter, then filling the rest of the shape with the lighter batter.

-I decided to make a video to show you how easy it is to make pancake art with the kit.
+I decided to make a video to show you how easy it is to make pancake art with this kit from Whiskware.
 You can see me making the gingerbread man shape pancake by playing the video below.